Instructor: Tim Chumley

 • General information.
 A selection of problems will be assigned to be written up individually and turned in each week.

-• These problems will be due Wednesdays at 5 pm.
+• These problems will be due Thursdays at 5 pm.

 • You may work with others but the writing should be done on your own.